erjand/technical-interviews/StudyNotes/README.md

 The resources in this section are intended to serve as a high-level overview and roadmap to prepare for technical interviews.

+Most of the code samples in this document are done in Java.

 ## Table of Contents

 1. [Getting Started](#getting-started)